aszychlinski/bingo/README.md

 ## Resolution

-The application was developed and tested entirely on the 1920 x 1080 resolutions.
+The application was developed and tested entirely on the 1920 x 1080 resolution.
 On other resolutions, all bets are off.
 It'll probably be fine though. :laughing:

 ## Compiling to .exe